ZDiriye/Formulo1/README.md

 Formulo 1 is a web application designed to provide users with real-time updates and information about Formula 1 racing.
 This application offers a user-friendly interface that allows users to access statistics related to Formula 1, including race standings, schedules, race details and current driver's and team's form.
 Formulo 1 keeps users informed about the latest racing events and statistical insights.

 ## Use Cases
-1. **View Current Standings and Countdown To Next Race**: Users can effortlessly access up-to-date driver and constructor standings, as well as a countdown to next Formula 1 race of the current season.
+1. **View Current Standings and Countdown To Next Race**: Users can effortlessly access up-to-date driver and constructor standings, as well as a countdown to the next Formula 1 race of the current season.

 2. **View Races In The Current Season**: Users can look at different races and choose the one for which they want to see the statistics.